SquidWardpepe09/Discord-Token-Grabber/README.md

 Step two, extract the folder.

+Step three, run the install Bat.

-Step three, open Discord Token Grabber.
+Step four, open Discord Token Grabber.

 Let the install run, until it is done.
 Once done a list of files should pop up.